TedHusted/awake/awake.md/awake.md

 Toby nods.

 “Did you find Brent’s phone among his other possessions?” asks Tate.
-“If the phone’s Motion and Fitness is enabled, it could help us fill in some blanks.
+“If the phone’s Motion and Fitness setting is enabled, it could help us fill in some blanks.
 We have his headgear but without the phone, it’s useless.”

 “No. Brent slept with his phone.
 He was a life logger.
 There was a stand by his bed, to make it easier to look up or record things up at night.
 He took his phone every place and recorded everything.
 It would have been in the car with him.”